LeninaXXX/Spatula/README.md

                                                             +-------+                                    +----------------+
 ```

-                            Example 1: A single Requester object (Instance of the superclass Requester via its subclasses) can operate
+*Example 1*: A single Requester object (Instance of the superclass Requester via its subclasses) can operate
 multiple Target objects (Instances of the superclass Targets via its subclasses) to build a Request (of the
 superclass Requests, via its subclasses), when queried to do so.
 The different Targets subclasses expose uniform interfaces across comparable DataSources, seeking to
 abstract comparable characteristics (Format, behavior, interface, etc).
 For example, some Targets might be
 single-shot readable, like a FileTarget, or an HTTPTarget, or amenable to iterability, let's say, a
 DirectoryTarget.
 Such abstraction would allow, for example, to return an iterable response which iterates
 over the files on such a directory, giving access to them as FileResponse objects.
 While Targets abstracts
 DataSource interfaces (what differentiates, let's say, accessing a TextFileTarget from accessing an
 HTTPTarget, Responses abstract the responses of such DataSources.
 This approach allows for maximum flexibility.
 For example, a live IRC chat (or any other for that matter) could be abstracted as a Target (e.g.:
 IRCTarget) which, for example, returns TextResponse objects as unbounded infinite iterable ContainerResponse
 objects, themselves Responses (but with an iterable interface, particular to IRCTarget's IterableResponses)
 that, when iterated, might yield individual lines of text corresponding to an IRC server traffic.
 Such a
 traffic is better modeled as unbounded given the nature of the DataSource (i.e.: people just chat
 indefinitely).
 This infinite unbounded iterability of the Response object returned by a given Target
 instance (A Response object, in particular, belonging i.e.: to Responses's subclass UnboundedResponses).
 , allows for the management of RealTimeTargets.
 RealTimeTargets could naturally be a superclass
 whose subclasses abstract in an homogeneous way, those aspects of the Target interface that are peculiar to
 real-time, open-ended, DataSources.
 Such
 Finite indefinite Responses, let's say, modeled with a subclass of BoundedResponses